VideoVerse: Does Your T2V Generator Have World Model Capability to Synthesize Videos?: Introduction

 To better align with the world model's ability, we design all the prompts with the guideline of ``hidden semantics'' (i.e., the model should predict and generate the expected scene beyond the given prompts), which requires the model to understand the physics and natural laws of the real world.
 For example, with the prompt shown in Fig.~\ref{fig:overview}, the model should generate content that produces bubbles when baking soda and vinegar react in the sink.
-In conjunction with our prompt design, we further propose a QA-based evaluation pipeline, which simulates human-like evaluation process based on powerful VLMs~\citep{wei2025tiifbenchdoest2imodel, han2025video}.
+In conjunction with our prompt design, we further propose a QA-based evaluation pipeline, which simulates a human-like evaluation process based on powerful VLMs~\cite{wei2025tiifbenchdoest2imodel, han2025video}.

 Overall, with 300 carefully curated high-quality prompts, VideoVerse contains 815 events with 793 binary evaluation questions that cover different dimensions.
 Unlike previous benchmarks, where each prompt corresponds to a single evaluation dimension, the prompts in VideoVerse integrate multiple evaluation aspects in one prompt.
 This design not only provides richer and more challenging prompts for T2V models but also enables a more cost-effective evaluation procedure.
+Furthermore, for dimensions such as \textit{Mechanics}, \textit{Interaction}, and \textit{Material Properties}, which require more fine-grained evaluation, we additionally construct 556 sub-questions for each question within these dimensions to enable more detailed and structured evaluation.

 The main contributions of our work are summarized as follows.
-First, we present \textbf{VideoVerse}, a high-quality, carefully curated benchmark with 300 prompts covering ten dimensions that span from basic instruction following to world model level reasoning.
-Second, we conduct an extensive evaluation of both open-source and closed-source T2V models, showing that while they perform comparably on traditional benchmarks, their performance differs largely on VideoVerse, especially in dimensions requiring causal reasoning and world knowledge.
-Third, our analysis demonstrates that current T2V models still fall short of world models, indicating new challenges and directions for future research in this rapidly evolving field.
+First, we present \textbf{VideoVerse}, a carefully designed benchmark with 300 prompts covering ten dimensions that span from basic instruction following to world model level capability.
+Second, we conduct an extensive evaluation of open- and closed-source T2V models, showing that while they perform comparably on traditional benchmarks, their performance differs largely on VideoVerse, especially in dimensions requiring world model capability.
+Third, we show that current T2V models still fall short of world model capability to synthesize videos, indicating new challenges and directions for future research in this rapidly evolving field.